 We’ve created organizer rules and requirements for two key reasons.
 First, it ensures your goals are aligned with Techstars Startup Weekend’s mission.
 And second, by reviewing how we’ve run successful, impactful events, you too can run great outstanding community events.

-A typical Techstars Startup Weekend takes around 3 months for a team of 4 to 8 people to organize.
+A typical Techstars Startup Weekend takes around 3 months (2 months for Techstars Startup Weekend Online) for a team of 4 to 8 people to organize.
 Your team will be responsible for nearly all aspects of the event.
 You will raise sponsorship and sell tickets to cover event costs, secure a venue, hire a catering company, and find local mentors, judges, speaker(s) and volunteers.
 Your team will also promote the event and recruit participants.
 Review the Startup Weekend organizer checklist for a more detailed timeline view of the work and the Organizing Team section for detailed responsibilities.

 You can’t do this alone.
 Thriving teams share the same passion and mission of supporting local entrepreneurs and driving positive change in their communities.
 We also find the best events have participants with diverse backgrounds, skill sets, and cultural perspectives.
 A good organizing team should represent the ideal demographics and skill ratio of the participants that they want to attract to the event.
 Finally, this takes a committed team who you trust will see the event through to the end.

 Techstars Startup Weekend organizers usually share a passion for supporting entrepreneurs and bringing their community together.
 They also share a mission to drive positive change by boosting local economic growth and innovation.
 The most successful Startup Weekend teams share the same passion and mission.